karandesai/pandoc_resume/resume.md

 **JP Morgan Chase**
 :    *Application Developer - Branch Innovation* Feb 2016 - Present

-    Developed UI for new generations of eATMs and tablets for internal and customer use in Chase branches.
-Involves working with Javascript and Swift
+    Developed User Interface for new generations of eATMs and tablets for internal use and customer use in Chase branches.
+Developed rich UI using internal javscript libraries similar to angular JS and Swift for native components.
+Product is now in use at pilot branches.

 **JP Morgan Chase**
 :    *Application Developer - Auto Finance Technology* July 2014 - Feb 2016

-    Involved in developing applications and services related to loan originations, processing and decision engines.
-Involved working with Java for web services and Javascript for front-end web apps.
+    Involved in developing applications and services catered to the Auto Finance business within Chase including loan originations, processing and decision engines.
+Involved working with Java CXF type web services to create various api's used by Chase.com for customer profiles, vehicle search and valuations, customer credit reports, dealer search etc. Worked with FICO's rule engine as the primary decision engine.
+Used Javascript (requireJS, reactJS, canJS) for front-end web apps supporting the same loan originations process.

-**Internships**
+**Other**
 :    *Various positions* May 2012 - May 2013

-    Virtual Desktop Engineering intern at JP Morgan Chase , Vulnerability Management intern at UPS , Java Developer intern at UPS
+    Virtual Desktop Engineering Intern at JP Morgan Chase -  Created orchestration tools for the vast virtual desktop environment at JPMC including metrics like performance, health, user sessions etc using Java.

+    Vulnerability Management intern at UPS - Manual and automated security penetration tester for web services that supported the prime website.

+    Java Developer intern at UPS - Worked on apache camel based messaging services to support the core product that relays basic messaging for UPS for all kinds of parcel delivery.

 Education